Snoopiam/awesome-claude-skillsss/SETUP.md

 This repository uses GitHub Actions to automatically update the README with the latest skills from configured marketplaces.

-### Setting up the Personal Access Token
+### Optional: Personal Access Token for Push Permissions

-To allow the automated workflow to push changes to the main branch, you need to create a Personal Access Token (PAT) with repository permissions:
+By default, the workflow uses `GITHUB_TOKEN` which has limited permissions in public repositories.
+To enable automatic pushing to the main branch, you can optionally set up a Personal Access Token:

 1. Go to [GitHub Settings > Developer settings > Personal access tokens](https://github.com/settings/tokens)
 2. Click "Generate new token (classic)"